-Subject: Music Year group: Year 2 Topic: Spring 2 Inventing A Musical Story How Does Music Teach Us About Our Neighbourhood?
-Initiation & activation activities: Listening Centre- Children have an understanding of They can listen to and respond to They can improvise and explore so ds ents to make simple performances. tanding of musical style Vocabulary: pattern pulse beat steady beat rhythm pitch melody tune style high low tempo dynamics timbre texture structure verse chorus rehearse rehearsal audience performance minims crotchets quavers crotchet rests melodic pattern instrumental notation compose improvise graphic score listening centre- listening calendar choose some Music to listen and respond to Think about the overarching question for the whole Unit - Note some of children's initial answers to the question.
-Intent - Programme of Study The Model Music Curriculum supports pupils to Build their musical knowledge Develop their musicianship through these areas of Music: Singing Listening Composing Performing / instrumental performance Implementation Denotes greater depth learning opportunities Children can: Demonstrate an understanding and appropriate use of musical language (including basic musical elements), from both prior and new learning.
+Subject: Music Year group: Year 2 Topic: Spring 1 Exploring feelings Through Music How Does Music Make the World a Better Initiation & activation activities: Place?
+400.7.00 Prior knowledge required: Children have been introduced to beat, rhythm and pitch.
+Children have an understanding of the dynamics and tempo of pieces of music.
+They can listen to and respond to a variety of pieces of music.
+They can improvise and explore sounds They can use their voice and instruments to make simple performances.
+They can demonstrate a basic understanding of musical style They can make simple compositions They have a basic understanding of musical language Vocabulary: pattern pulse beat steady beat rhythm pitch melody tune style high low tempo dynamics timbre texture structure verse chorus rehearse rehearsal audience performance minims crotchets quavers crotchet rests melodic pattern instrumental notation compose improvise graphic score Listening Centre- listening calendar choose some Music to listen and respond to Think about the overarching question for the whole Unit - Note some of children's initial answers to the question.
+Intent - Programme of Study Implementation The Model Music Curriculum supports pupils to Build their musical knowledge Develop their musicianship through these areas of Music: Singing Listening Composing Performing / instrumental performance Denotes greater depth learning opportunities Children can: Demonstrate an understanding and appropriate use of musical language (including basic musical elements), from both prior and new learning.
 Demonstrate a basic understanding of how feelings can connect with / relate to music.
 Demonstrate some basic understanding of musical style.
 Listen and Respond Finding and keeping a steady beat.
 Inventing different actions to move in time with the music.
-Moving, dancing and responding with their bodies in any way the statement of the statement of

-Describing their thoughts and feelings when hearing the music.
-Describing their thoughts and reenings when hearing the music.
-Describing what they see in their individual imaginations when listening to the piece of music.
-Talking about why they like or don't like the music.
-Talking about the instruments they can hear.
-Recognising that some are band instruments and some are orchestral instruments.
-Describing tempo as fast or slow; beginning to recognise changes in tempo.
-Describing dynamics as loud and quiet.
-Discussing together what the song or piece of mucic might be Discussing together what the song or piece of music might be about.
-Continuing to understand and talk about different styles of music. • Discussing the style of the music. • Talking about any other music they have heard that is similar. • Beginning to understand and talk about where the music fits in the world. the world.
-Developing performance awareness skills • Demonstrate an awareness of pulse/beat when listening, moving to and performing music.
-Demonstrate an understanding and use of basic differences in pitch (high and low) and note duration (long and short). • Demonstrate a basic understanding of the importance of posture and technique when performing. • Demonstrate an understanding of the basic concepts of improvisation and composition.
-Introduce the performance (any connection to the Social Theme is an added bonus). ,
+Moving, dancing and responding with their bodies in any way they can. • Describing their thoughts and feelings when hearing the music. • Describing what they see in their individual imaginations when listening to the piece of music. • Talking about why they like or don't like the music. • Talking about the instruments they can hear. • Recognising that some are band instruments and some are orchestral instruments. • Describing tempo as fast or slow; beginning to recognise changes in tempo. • Describing dynamics as loud and quiet. • Discussing together what the song or piece of music might be about. • Continuing to understand and talk about different styles of music. • Discussing the style of the music. • Talking about any other music they have heard that is similar. • Beginning to understand and talk about where the music fits in the world.

+Developing performance awareness skills

+- Demonstrate an awareness of pulse/beat when listening, moving to and performing music. - Demonstrate an understanding and use of basic differences in pitch (high and low) and note duration (long and short). - Demonstrate a basic understanding of the importance of posture and technique when performing. - Demonstrate an understanding of the basic concepts of improvisation and composition. - Introduce the performance (any connection to the Social Theme is an added bonus).
-Singing as part of a performance

-• Singing, rapping or rhyming as part of a choir/group.

-• Demonstrating good singing posture - standing up straight with relaxed shoulders.

-- Singing unit songs from memory. - Listening for being 'in time' or 'out of time'. - Having a go at singing a solo. - Trying to understand the meaning of the song. - Singing to communicate the meaning of the words. - Singing with more pitching accuracy. - Understanding and following the leader or conductor. - Adding actions to a song.
+Singing as part of a performance Singing, rapping or rhyming as part of a choir/group.
+Demonstrating good singing posture - standing up straight with relaxed shoulders.
+Singing unit songs from memory.
+Listening for being 'in time' or 'out of time'.
+Having a go at singing a solo.
+Trying to understand the meaning of the song.
+Singing to communicate the meaning of the words.
+Singing with more pitching accuracy.
+Understanding and following the leader or conductor.